Are Charter Schools Good or Evil?

 Downsizing is a brutal process.
 When a district has more schools than it can afford to keep open, the school board faces a Sophie's choice: which schools will it close?
 This kind of decision has always been difficult for school boards, but it became even harder in the late 2010s as they responded to new precedents related to the Voting Rights Act.
 In the past, most school board seats were elected on an at-large basis: that is, voters throughout the school district cast ballots to select all board members.
 This has changed: in districts with more than a handful of schools, elections to fill board seats are now very local.
 Voters select only the board member that represents their own neighborhood, not the district at large.
 When a school district has to downsize, board members have an enormous incentive to preserve the schools in their own neighborhood, regardless of their quality.

 Teachers unions represent the interests of their members.
 That's their job.
-In most California charter schools, teachers are not union members, and this dynamic makes the unions' responsibility pretty clear: their members' interests tend to align with those of traditional district schools more cleanly than they align with those of charter schools.
+In many California charter schools, teachers are not union members, and this dynamic makes the unions' responsibility pretty clear: their members' interests tend to align with those of traditional district schools more cleanly than they align with those of charter schools.

 Until 2020, proposals to form or renew charter schools were evaluated essentially on a standalone basis.
 If a charter school presented a solid and credible plan, based on specific criteria, districts were obligated to authorize it.
 The impact that a charter could have on other schools, such as loss of enrollment, was not included among those criteria.
 Good plans had to be accepted.